 The rows need to be about a metre apart and I plant them quite close together; about 6" allowing for cutworm fatalities and poor-seed that does not germinate.
 Then you get a good cover which shades out the weeds.

-For the average family, planting two rows every month from spring to midsummer should keep you in corn from Christmas until late autumn in the Southern-Hemisphere.
+For the average family, planting two rows every month from spring to midsummer should keep you in corn for about a third of the year.

 Personally I am not crazy about sweet-corn but you choose the variety you like.
 Some have longer growing seasons than others; talk to the nurseryman.